 Prescription drug abuse has been on the rise in the United States for the past decade.
-While the opioid epidemic is raving the nation, everyone’s heads are turned to the dangers of these drugs.
-But, there are other prescription medications that are dangerous as well.
+While the opioid epidemic is ravaging the nation, attention has been turned to the dangers of these drugs.
+However, there are other prescription medications that are dangerous when abused.
 One classification of prescription drugs that can lead to tolerance, dependence, addiction, and even death is benzodiazepines.
-These drugs, a.k.a. “benzos” are highly potent medications that are useful in certain medical situations.
-But, with long-term use, present a risk for addiction unlike any other drug on earth.
+These drugs, a.k.a. “benzos” are highly potent medications that are useful in certain medical situations, but, with long-term use, present a risk for addiction.
+According to the National Institute on Drug Abuse, 16 percent of overdose deaths involving opioids also involved benzodiazepines in 2019 alone.

 Benzos are used in medical situations as prescription medications.
 These drugs are referred to as central nervous system depressants.
 They are prescribed to help patients who are struggling with insomnia, anxiety, high levels of stress, panic attacks, and seizure disorders.
 They are intended for short-term use because of their high potency and risk for developing an addiction.
-Doctors will usually only prescribe benzos for a few months, but many patients develop dependency even under doctor orders.
-Or, they do not abide by doctor orders and continue use after the prescription runs out to keep from experiencing withdrawal.
+Doctors will usually only prescribe benzos for a few months, but many patients develop dependency even under clinical supervision.
 Accurate use would include taking these prescriptions strictly under doctor supervision, adhering to prescription instructions, telling the doctor when tolerance forms, and asking for help with weaning from these medications.
 Currently, there are 15 name brands of benzos available in the United States which include:

 The Dangers of Abusing Benzodiazepines

 When prescribed and taken correctly, benzos can really help people with specific medical conditions.
 But, when taken for too long, individuals will likely start to experience adverse reactions.
 This means that if a patient was prescribed Valium to help with Generalized Anxiety Disorder and they abuse the drug or continue use longer than a doctor prescribes, they may start to experience even higher levels of anxiety.
-Adverse symptoms of benzos can be a signal that an individual has a problem with these drugs.
+Adverse symptoms of benzos can be a signal that an individual has developed a dependence.
 Some adverse symptoms that may point to long-term benzo use or abuse may include:

 - Mood swings